Queen Bed Prices in South Africa 2026: What You Should Pay

 The sticker price is rarely the total cost.
 Here’s what South African queen bed buyers often forget to include in their budget:

 Budget tip: A queen mattress protector is non-negotiable.
-It protects your warranty (most manufacturers void warranties on soiled or stained mattresses) and extends mattress life significantly.
+It protects your warranty and extends mattress life significantly.
 Factor at least R500–R800 into your queen bed budget.

 10. The Verdict: What Should You Actually Pay?